Best roof tents for 2025: Road-tested by our team of camping experts

 How we tested the best roof tents

 The best roof tents have been tested by three key members of the LFTO and Trail magazine team.
-These include editor Oli Reed, Senior Writer Chris Williams and Digital Writer Fliss Freeborn.
+These include Group Editor Oli Reed, Senior Writer Chris Williams and Digital Writer Fliss Freeborn.
 Each tester comes with a very different approach, representing a large proportion of the demographic interested in buying a roof tent.

 Oli has a young family for whom a roof tent represents an extra bedroom at a campsite, leaving more space free for toys and games in the family tent.